Figures 8.1 and 8.2 One-dimensional CA

 The 1D elementary CA model code is in the block below.
 It returns a matrix of cell states, with each system state a row in the matrix.

-The key function is one_d_ca(rule, n, density, t), which returns a t \(\times\) n matrix, with initial density of 1’s given by the density parameter, and the update rule being Wolfram code rule.
+The key function is one_d_ca(rule, n, density, t), which returns a t \(\times\) n matrix, with initial density of 1’s given by the density parameter, and the update rule being the Wolfram code specified by rule.

 Code